jeremycaldwell/components/web/themes/gesso/pattern-lab/source/_patterns/03-components/breadcrumb/breadcrumb.md

 _Component for Breadcrumb_

 ### Variables:
-* modifier_classes: [string] Classes to modify the default component styling.
+* modifier: [string] Classes to modify the default component styling.
 * heading: [string] Accessible heading.
 * breadcrumb: [array] The breadcrumb trail items.
 Each item is an object containing:
   * text: [string] Text of the item.